happyhappysundays/SparkBox/README.md

 - BLE RSSI indicator
 - Now with remote guitar tuner display!
 Select from Spark, or hold all four buttons down to enter/exit.
 - Inter-operable with both conventional and Heltec ESP32 modules.
+- Sleep modes added to reduce power when disconnected

 # Arduino libraries and board versions
 Under Files->Preferences->Additional Boards Manager URLs, enter the following: